docker/vscode-extension/README.md

 ![Suggesting Bake targets based on the content of the local Dockerfile](resources/readme/docker-bake-inline-completion.png)

-### Build Debugging (EXPERIMENTAL)
+### Build Debugging

-This feature is under active development and requires version `v0.26.1` of `docker buildx` or newer.
-This is disabled by default.
-Open [DEBUGGING.md](./DEBUGGING.md) to learn more about this feature in Visual Studio Code and how to enable it.
+Dockerfile builds can be stepped through in debug mode with the Debug Adapter Protocol implementation in Buildx.
+Open [DEBUGGING.md](./DEBUGGING.md) to learn about this feature and what its requirements are.

 For information about Buildx and the Debug Adapter Protocol, go [here](https://github.com/docker/buildx/blob/master/docs/dap.md).
 If you have any bugs, feature requests, or feedback about Buildx's support for Debug Adapter Protocol, please report them [here](https://github.com/docker/buildx/issues/new/choose).